Career Peer Ambassadors

 One tip she would give new students is to reach out and ask for help.
 "Do not be afraid of the counselors or anyone in the student services building because they want to help you accomplish your goals.
 Give them a chance."

-Malik is finishing up their third year at Mesa College, studying Communications and hopes to obtain a career as a News Broadcast Producer.
+Malik is finishing up their last semester at Mesa College, studying Communications and hopes to obtain a career as a News Broadcast Producer.
+They are in the process of applying to transfer to a four-year university.
 Malik chose Mesa College to do their general education courses for its community feeling and broad range of courses before transferring to a four-year university.
 Since studying here, Malik has found that Mesa is one of the best places to be because of the supportive faculty and many helping hands that motivate and inspire them to give everything their all.
 Malik enjoys working as a Career Ambassador at Mesa because it gives them an opportunity to connect their peers to jobs and internships that align with the students’ education paths.

 20 years from now, Malik expects to be married with children (and a dog) and hopes to own their own television network.
 One quote Malik would like to share with Mesa students is, "Step outside of your comfort zone at least once a day.
 You'll never know what you might learn about yourself."

-Sadie is currently completing her second year at Mesa College, double majoring in Psychology and Business.
-She decided to attend Mesa because she heard about the high transfer rate and opportunities that could come her way.
+Sadie is currently completing her last semester at Mesa College, double majoring in Psychology and Business.
+She is in the process of applying to transfer to a four-year university.
+Sadie decided to attend Mesa because she heard about the high transfer rate and opportunities that could come her way.
 In the beginning, Sadie felt lost and was unsure about her education/career path.
 However, she made a goal to obtain her Associate’s Degree in Psychology and Business and then transfer to her dream university.
 In the past couple of years that Sadie has been a student at Mesa, she has taken wonderful and exciting classes, joined clubs of her choice, and made new and lasting friendships that have turned into family.
 As a Career Ambassador at Mesa, she is always excited to meet new people on campus, and hope to see you at the upcoming job fairs, workshops, and events!

 One tip she would give new students coming into Mesa is, "It's okay to be nervous and it does not hurt to ask questions in classrooms or about the campus.
 We're here to help!"